Erin Bumann

 Bumann_Erin

-Erin Ealba Bumann, DDS, PhD, MS has been a tenure-track Assistant Professor in the Department of Oral and Craniofacial Sciences at the University of Missouri-Kansas City (UMKC) School of Dentistry since September 2017.
-She received her BS in Anthropology/Zoology and DDS from the University of Michigan in 2004 and 2008, respectfully.
+Erin Ealba Bumann, DDS, PhD, MS is a tenured Associate Professor in the Department of Oral and Craniofacial Sciences at the University of Missouri-Kansas City (UMKC) School of Dentistry.
+She received her BS in Anthropology/Zoology and DDS from the University of Michigan in 2004 and 2008, respectively.
 She subsequently received her PhD in Oral and Craniofacial Sciences from the University of California, San Francisco in 2013.
-She then conducted post-doctoral training in craniofacial biology and completed her residency and MS in Pediatric Dentistry at the University of Michigan.
+She then conducted post-doctoral training in craniofacial biology and completed her residency and MS in Pediatric Dentistry at the University of Michigan in 2017.
 Dr. Bumann has been a Board-Certified Pediatric Dentist since 2018.
 Part of her PhD and all of her post-doctoral training were funded by a National Institutes of Health/National Institute of Dental and Craniofacial Research (NIH/NIDCR) K08 and Pediatric Research Loan Repayment Program.
-Dr. Bumann’s research is currently funded by NIH/NIDCR and College of Diplomates of the American Board of Pediatric Dentistry grants.
-She has also been selected for funding from the Robert Wood Johnson Foundation and American Dental Association.
+Dr. Bumann’s research has been funded by NIH/NIDCR, the Robert Wood Johnson Foundation, the American Dental Association, and the College of Diplomates of the American Board of Pediatric Dentistry grants.
+She is also Fellow of the American Academy of Pediatric Dentistry and American College of Dentists.

 She is a member of the: